 Examples of large-scale industrial units were the salt-mines of central Europe, stone quarries in various places, and shipbuilding, especially in the larger ports.
 At Venice, the Arsenal was a huge complex of shipbuilding and armaments manufacture, employing thousands of workers.

+As in so much else, so for trade: the early medieval period on Europe was a shadow of what had come before under the Roman Empire.
 In the centuries after the fall of the Roman empire in the west, long-distance trade routes shrank to a shadow of what they had been.
 The great Roman roads deteriorated over time, making overland transport difficult and expensive.
 Towns shrank, and came to serve a more local area than in Roman times.
 Traders and craftsmen mainly serviced the needs of the local rural populations (including local lords).

 Trade in luxury goods between different parts of Europe never completely disappeared, and coinage survived the fall of the empire, though was much rarer than before.
 Most long-distance trade goods from within and beyond Europe, such as in amber, high quality ceramics, textiles, wines, furs, honey, walrus ivory, spices, gold, slaves and elephant ivory, was carried in the small sailing ships of the day.
 Trade by sea was much cheaper than by land (and would be until the coming of railways in the 19th century).
 The coasts and rivers of Europe were the main thoroughfares of the time, and the North Sea, and even more, the Mediterranean Sea, were the main thoroughfares for international commerce.